ClickHouse/clickhouse-docs/knowledgebase/calculate-pi-using-sql.md

 1 row in set.
 Elapsed: 9.648 sec.
 Processed 10.00 billion rows, 80.00 GB (1.04 billion rows/s., 8.29 GB/s.)
 ```

-3. This one is obviously are favorite in ClickHouse, and the most accurate:
+3. This one is obviously our favorite in ClickHouse (and the most accurate!):

 ```sql
 SELECT pi()